▶️ LISTEN TO THIS ARTICLE

 A standard dense transformer runs every input token through every parameter in the network.
 A 70-billion-parameter model uses all 70 billion parameters for every single token, whether the input is a calculus problem or a grocery list.

 MoE takes a different approach.
 Instead of one massive feed-forward network (FFN) at each layer, it uses multiple smaller sub-networks called "experts."
 A routing mechanism (sometimes called a gating network) decides which experts process each token.
-Only a fraction of the total parameters activate for any given input.
+In sparse MoE designs, only the selected experts participate in a given forward pass.

 The concept first appeared in Robert Jacobs, Michael Jordan, Steven Nowlan, and Geoffrey Hinton's 1991 paper "Adaptive Mixtures of Local Experts," which proposed a system where specialized sub-networks each handle a subset of training cases.
 A gating network learns which expert should process which input.
 The fundamental architecture hasn't changed.
 The scale has.